jgmalcolm/jgmalcolm.github.io/_drafts/2014-05-30-what-drugs-are-you-on.md

 the facts.

 <em>Note: I'm a medical student in Atlanta, and this post is part of a series
-on "Becoming a Doctor".
-More to come...</em>
+on "Becoming a Doctor" (more to come).
+These posts in no way constitute medical advice.
+Consult your doctor.</em>

 I typically start with: